adrianoesch/MemeDiff/README.md

 ## Expected Results

 Eventually, we will observe the network at steady-state and analyse how seed characteristics relate to parameters of our model in a highly clustered network.
-We replicate the model of Watts and Doods in a more sophisticated manner and thus expect to also observe, that the success of innovation diffusion primarily depends on clusters of nodes that easily accept an innovation.
+We replicate the model of Watts and Doods in a more sophisticated manner and thus expect to also observe that the success of innovation diffusion primarily depends on clusters of nodes that easily accept an innovation.

 ## References